Kontinuation/sedona/docs/archive/tutorial/rdd.md

 val pointObject = geometryFactory.createPoint(new Coordinate(-84.01, 34.01))
 ```

-The code to create a polygon (with 4 vertexes) is as follows:
+The code to create a polygon (with 4 vertices) is as follows:

 ```Scala
 val geometryFactory = new GeometryFactory()